 GrowBig is the plan I recommend you sign up with.
 You can host multiple websites and you get more than 2x the resources (resulting in a faster loading website) than the StartUp plan.

-With the GoGeek plan, you get all the benefits of the StartUp and GrowBig plans, plus geeky features and 4x more resources compared to the StartUp plan.
+With the GoGeek package, you get all the benefits of the StartUp and GrowBig plans, plus geeky advanced features and 4x more resources compared to the StartUp package.